AMCON submits names of top 1,000 debtors to NASS – The Sun Nigeria

 From Uche Usim, Abuja

-To recover debt owed it before its 2024 sunset date, the Asset Management Corporation of Nigeria (AMCON) said it has submitted a list containing its top 1,000 obligors to the National Assembly, to g
+To recover debt owed it before its 2024 sunset date, the Asset Management Corporation of Nigeria (AMCON), said it has submitted a list containing its top 1,000 obligors to the National Assembly.

 AMCON, which made the disclosure in a statement on Friday by its Spokesman, Jude Nwauzor, said that the current debt stock stands at N4.4 trillion.